jazdrv/dnaTools/README_dir+setup.txt

 I've been operating under the idea that a yaml config can be used.
 See:
 ./bin/redux2/config.yaml

-And also one or two things that can be set as environment variables:
+And also one or two things that can be set as environment variables.

+As I write this ... these are the .bashrc settings I currently have:

 export REDUX_CONF="/Users/jazdrv/_prj/dnatools/bin/redux2/config.yaml"
 export PYTHONPATH="$PYTHONPATH:/Users/jazdrv/_prj/dnatools/bin/redux2"